Since 2006, we have been building the world’s largest database tracking which parts of the internet run on renewable power, and when they switched.

-From Jan 2020 onwards, every month we generate a dataset of all the domains listed as running on green infrastructure in our system, along with which organisation is hosting them, and the date of the last check.
+Every day we generate a dataset of all the domains listed as running on green infrastructure in our system, along with which organisation is hosting them, and the date of the last check.

 For guidance on use of the data, and what the colums mean, please refer to our documentation on github.

 If you’re looking to use this data, and would like support in using it, or have questions about it, please don’t hesitate to get in touch via our support form. – the data is free, and we want to see as many people using it!

 Using this data

 We make these datasets available below, free of charge, with a permissive licence, to encourage the development of tooling and products using them.

 We make this available under the Open Database Licence: